St. Martin's Day: Feasting and drinking

 Martinmas was traditionally when livestock were slaughtered for winter provision.
 It may originally have been a time of animal sacrifice, as the Old English name for November was Blōtmōnaþ ('sacrifice month').

 Goose is eaten at Martinmas in most places.
 There is a legend that St Martin, when trying to avoid being ordained bishop, hid in a pen of geese whose cackling gave him away.
 Once a key medieval autumn feast, a custom of eating goose on the day spread to Sweden from France.
 It was primarily observed by the craftsmen and noblemen of the towns.
 In the peasant community, not everyone could afford this, so many ate duck or hen instead.

 In winegrowing regions of Europe, the first wine was ready around the time of Martinmas.
 Although there was no mention of a link between St Martin and winegrowing by Gregory of Tours or other early hagiographers, St Martin is widely credited in France with helping to spread winemaking throughout the region of Tours (Touraine) and facilitating vine-planting.
-The old Greek tale that Aristaeus discovered the advantage of pruning vines after watching a goat has been appropriated to St Martin.
+The old Greek tale that Aristaeus discovered the advantage of pruning vines after watching a goat, has been appropriated to St Martin.
 He is credited with introducing the Chenin blanc grape, from which most of the white wine of western Touraine and Anjou is made.

 Bonfires and lanterns

 Bonfires are lit on St Martin's Eve in the Rhineland region of Germany.
 In the fifteenth century, these bonfires were so numerous that the festival was nicknamed Funkentag (spark day).
 In the nineteenth century it was recorded that young people danced around the fire and leapt through the flames, and that the ashes were strewn on the fields to make them fertile.
-Similar customs were part of the Gaelic festival Samhain (1 November).

 In some German and Dutch-speaking towns, there are nighttime processions of children carrying paper lanterns or turnip lanterns and singing songs of St Martin.
 These processions are known in German as Laternelaufen.